Eversholt Rail Group: History

 In addition to the acquisition of new rolling stock, Eversholt has been a keen advocate of upgrading existing units as well.
 Its fleet of Class 321 electric multiple units has been subject to numerous extensive alterations and retrofits; in December 2013, it rebuilt one as a demonstrator for a proposed upgrade.
 In May 2018, plans were announced to convert some Class 321s with Alstom hydrogen cells, using the acronym HMU (hydrogen multiple unit) and re-designated Class 600.

 A number of this class of train will be converted to hydrogen power and operational by 2024.
 The first concept of this conversion, dubbed "Breeze", was revealed by Alstom and Eversholt Rail in January 2019.
 In March 2021, Eversholt announced the conversion of one for use as a parcels train.

 In January 2015, Eversholt was purchased by a consortium of CK Hutchison Holdings and Cheung Kong Infrastructure Holdings in exchange for a reported £2 billion.
-At this time, it controlled roughly 28 percent of passenger trains within the UK market, thus the deal was subject to review by the European Commission.
+At this time, it controlled roughly 28 per cent of passenger trains within the UK market, thus the deal was subject to review by the European Commission.
 In March 2015, Eversholt announced the sale of its 920 wagon fleet to NACCO Industries.

 While responsibility for the Class 365 EMUs was transferred to Eversholt during the privatisation process, due to the British Railways Board having leased rather than purchased these units, via a clause in the original procurement contract, ownership of the remaining 40 sets passed to the Department for Transport subsidiary Train Fleet (2019) Limited in July 2019, after it was obliged to pay out the leases to the Royal Bank of Scotland in the event that the trains were not wanted.
 In July 2021, all were sold back to Eversholt after the termination of their leases with Govia Thameslink Railway was agreed.

 By May 2022, Eversholt Rail Group owned 3,246 vehicles, of which 2,721 are electric-powered.

+In January 2026, Eversholt was acquired and subsumed by Beacon Rail.